bsafdi/NPTFit/docs/Example6_Manual_nonPoissonian_Likelihood.rst

 example, and show the likelihood peaks at exactly the same location for the normalisation of the non-Poissonian template.

-**NB:** this example makes use of the Fermi Data, which needs to already be installed.
+**NB:** This example makes use of the Fermi Data, which needs to already be installed.
 See Example 1 for details.

 .. code:: python